Amazon Business Strategy: A plan to become the top Fortune 500 company

 It has been forecasted that this recent acquisition can heavily affect companies in logistics, ride-hailing, and food delivery domains.
 Amazon’s patent portfolio held a tell-tale sign of its interest in these domains.
-Possessing this information prior to Amazon’s acquisition could have saved these companies from this now present threat looming over their businesses.
+Possessing this information prior to Amazon’s acquisition could have saved these companies from this now-present threat looming over their businesses.

 If you wish to know about Amazon’s future plans and strategize your business moves accordingly then going through Amazon’s patent portfolio is quintessential.

-Fill the form below to know which areas Amazon has been showering its attention on, the tech areas in which Amazon is working, which countries they are securing their IP in, and their acquisitions in various nodes in the form of an interactive dashboard.
+Fill out the form below to know which areas Amazon has been showering its attention on, the tech areas in which Amazon is working, which countries they are securing their IP in, and their acquisitions in various nodes in the form of an interactive dashboard.

 While this study will give you more information about Amazon’s business strategy, it will also help you acquire some basic principles which could be applied to any kind of business.